rohberg/Plone_mxmake_example/README.md

-# Plone 6 installation from source
+# Plone 6 backend installation from scratch

 With add-on collective.easyform.\
 plone.api and plone.restapi checked out from source.